Food Security and Agriculture

 Conditional cash transfers – Community asset initiatives

-VHI plans to distribute cash to 210 families in order to implement community assets.
-This includes the construction of four harvest tanks, five wells, 500 meters of road paving, cemeteries, and the protection of 1000 meters of agricultural land.
+VHI plans to distribute cash to 210 families in order to build community assets.
+This includes the construction of 5 harvest tanks, 4 cisterns, 5 wells, 500 meters of road paving, and the protection of 1000 square meters of agricultural land.

 Restoring livelihood assets – Agricultural initiatives